mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 {: style="width: 100%;" class="center"}
 *Figure 2.
 Addressing By Content Similarity .
 (Image source: Original Paper)*

-### How NTM utilize the memory at all?
+### How NTM utilize memory at all?

-Third, the way NTM utilized the memory is the same way if a programmer wants to use the memory for copy task.
+Third, the way NTM utilized the memory is the same as a programmer wants to use the memory for the copy task.
 This similarity may recall from the fact that NTM is learning a program instead of a function estimator.

 ![Implementation 1]({{ '/assets/post-fig/ntm_copy_memory_trace.png' | relative_url }})